pangeo-data/egu-2025-course/README.md

 ### Set up

-If you are participating in this short course, you are welcome to register to [Pangeo@EOSC](https://pangeo-data.github.io/pangeo-eosc/) following the instructions given at [getting started for users](https://pangeo-data.github.io/egi2024-demo/users-getting-started.html).
-Request access at [https://aai.egi.eu/auth/realms/id/account/#/enroll?groupPath=/vo.pangeo.eu](https://aai.egi.eu/auth/realms/id/account/#/enroll?groupPath=/vo.pangeo.eu).
+If you are participating in this short course, you are welcome to register to [Pangeo@EOSC](https://pangeo-data.github.io/pangeo-eosc/).

+First, navigate to [https://aai.egi.eu/signup](https://aai.egi.eu/signup) to sign up for an account.

+Then, navigate to [https://aai.egi.eu/auth/realms/id/account/#/enroll?groupPath=/vo.pangeo.eu](https://aai.egi.eu/auth/realms/id/account/#/enroll?groupPath=/vo.pangeo.eu) to request access.

+Lastly, navigate to Access Pangeo@EOSC via https://pangeo-eosc.vm.fedcloud.eu/ and sign in.
+Select the quay.io/pangeo/pangeo-notebook option.